neorusse/Payment-API-Integration/README.md

 ## Contributing

 This project is open to contribution and improvement.
+You are free for fork it and improve ont it.

 ## License